NSoiffer/MathCAT/docs/users.md

     [This site gives a list of options](https://www.venea.net/web/culture_code).
   * Description: this value determines the language to be used.
     If the regional variant is not found among the speech rules, the speech will fall back to using the main language.
 If speech rules for the main language can not be found, English ("en") is used.
-  * Status: currently only English, Indonesian, and Vietnamese are supported.
+  * Status: currently only English, Spanish, Finnish, Indonesian, Swedish, Vietnamese, and Chinese are supported.
-    Support for other languages will added with help from volunteers.
+    Support for other languages will be added with help from volunteers.

 * ✓SpeechStyle: [ClearSpeak]
   * Options:  Any implemented speech style (currently only ClearSpeak and SimpleSpeak)
-  * Description: a style of speech speech or coordinated philosophy about how to speak an expression.
+  * Description: a style of speech or coordinated philosophy about how to speak an expression.
-    * ClearSpeak with developed by ETS for use on high stake tests such as the SAT.
+    * ClearSpeak was developed by ETS for use on high-stakes tests such as the SAT.
 The [ClearSpeak spec details are in this Word document](ClearSpeakRulesAndPreferences.docx).
     * SimpleSpeak tries to minimize speech by speaking simple expressions such as $\frac{a}{b}$ quickly without bracketing words ("a over b"); these are distinguished from more complex expressions such as $\frac{a}{b+1}$ which will always have bracketing words ("fraction a over b plus 1 end fraction").
-Expressions are never unambiguous in SimpleSpeak.
   * Status: currently only ClearSpeak and SimpleSpeak are implemented, but MathSpeak will likely be implemented at some point.

 * ✓Verbosity: [Medium]